Sumazau

-The Sumazau is a traditional dance performed by the Kadazan from Penampang and Papar districts, and by the Dusun (where it is known as sumayau) from adjacent areas in the western coast and interior of Sabah, Malaysia throughout the Kaamatan festival.
+The Sumazau is a traditional dance performed by the Kadazan from Penampang and Papar districts, and by the Dusun (where it is known as sumayau) as well as the Murut (with alternate version) from adjacent areas in the western coast and interior of Sabah, Malaysia throughout the Kaamatan festival.
 The dance involves male and female pairs who are dressed in traditional clothing.
 The rhythm of the dance is set by the beat of hanging gongs.
 It is performed by raising both arms to shoulder height and flapping them.

 Both the Malaysian federal and Sabah state governments have declared the dance, its music, and traditional clothing as a national heritage which includes the ritual processes and tools that are classified as the Kadazan tangible and intangible cultural heritage.

 Clothing

 The clothing ensemble most associated with the sumazau is called the sinombiaka or baju sumazau in Malay language, which refers to traditional clothing made out of black cloth and gold braid.
 For women, it is accessorised with the tangkong (three rows of small brass rings attached to rattan) and himpogot, a belt of British trade dollar coins that were issued from 1895 to 1937.
 Men wear sigar, a colourful headcloth woven by the Iranun people which is obtained via trade with the Sama-Bajau and named podong/tanjak by the latter.